CRImier/KeyboardWhiz/README.md

 - Color the main.py output
 - LED scanning support
 - Fn layer data parsing
-- Convenient support for SD (scandinavian) keyboard extra keys
 - Saving the keyboard data more often
 - Renaming the JSON file from a menu
 - Better datasheet generation - actually containing all the info
-- Support for inserting the keyboard FPC into the connector with an offset
 - Media key support - can be done through extra key addition now, but isn't as convenient
 - Small HTTP server script so you can easily get the JSON and PDF files off your RPi.
 For now, feel free to use `python3 -m http.server`.
 - Key verification after decoding (pressing keys and verifying these are the right keys).
 Can kinda be done in extra key scanning mode already.